-ERO will not be restarting individual school education reviews and reporting until later in the year.
+ERO is now resuming longitudinal (1 to 2 year) reviews but will not be restarting other individual school education reviews and reporting until later in the year.
 However, we do want to capture the learning and innovation that is happening in the sector at this time.

 We will use the information gathered to inform the system, and to share good practice.
-Our focus will be on leadership, wellbeing and learning, and how schools are managing to support educational equity.
+Our focus will be on student attendance, engagement and learning, and how schools are managing to support educational equity.
 Alongside our discussions with school personnel we are undertaking regular surveys to gather additional information from teachers and learners.

 When we resume our regular review programme we will work with schools to determine the timing and focus of individual reviews, depending on each school’s context and conditions for learning.